COMMIT TO CONTINUOUS IMPROVEMENT WITH MONTHLY FACILITATED REFLECTIVE PRACTICE SESSIONS

 Reflective Practice sessions are facilitated by an IIRAS*-trained Supervision Leader, and are a space where interpreters support each other in learning, growth, and processing the challenges we encounter on (and sometimes off) the job.

 Confidentiality is extremely important to our work and the communities we serve, but it doesn't mean you should not reflect on your work.
-Facilitated Reflective Practice offers a space where interpreters can receive support in a confidential manner.
+Reflective Practice Groups offer a space where interpreters can receive support in a confidential manner.

 *Interpreting Institute for Reflection-in-Action & Supervision.